If you buy local peaches from the grocery store or a roadside stand in Anne Arundel County, chances are Ridgely Boyer grew them.

 When Mr. Boyer planted 1,000 peach trees in 1963, he says he was the only one in the county.

-His perseverance paid off, and today he has the corner on the local peach market.
+His perseverance paid off, and today he's got the corner on the local peach market.

 "He's always been there," said Dave Murphy, a produce manager for Pasadena's Lauer's Super Thrift, where Boyer peaches have been sold for 15 years.
 "He's got the best peaches in the neighborhood."

 Several times a week, Mr. Boyer checks his 2,000 peach trees while his wife, Bernice, 67, manages the farm's books.
-Since 1983, his son Ridgely Jr., 42, and Ridgely Jr.'s wife, Catherine, 42; his daughter Brenda Gibson, 41, and her husband Greg, 46, have overseen the farm's daily operation.
+Since 1983, his son Ridgely Jr., 42, and wife Catherine, 42, daughter Brenda Gibson, 41, and her husband Greg, 46, have overseen the farm's daily operation.

 Every morning, Monday through Saturday, workers pick the peaches off 6-foot-tall trees.
 In the first three weeks of the harvest, only two or three people are needed to collect about 125 half bushels in a day.